-• The image information included in the page section of the JSON output includes the key "filterable".
+- The image information included in the page section of the JSON output includes the key "filterable".
 Note that the value of this field may depend on the --decode-level that you invoke qpdf with.
 The JSON output includes a top-level key "parameters" that indicates the decode level used for computing whether a stream was filterable.
-For example, jpeg images will be shown as not filterable by default, but they will be shown as filterable if you run qpdf --json --decode-level=all.
+For example, jpeg images will be shown as not filterable by default, but they will be shown as filterable if you run qpdf --json --decode-level=all. - The encrypt key's values will be populated for non-encrypted files.
+Some values will be null, and others will have values that apply to unencrypted files.